bsandeepreddy27/Object-Identifier/README.md

   - **Flash Toggle**: Illuminate your subject in low-light conditions.
   - **Camera Switching**: Effortlessly switch between front-facing and rear-facing cameras.
   - **Digital Zoom**: Get a closer look with a smooth zoom slider.
-- **📱 Progressive Web App (PWA) Ready**:
-  - **Installable**: Add the app to your device's home screen for quick access.
-  - **Offline Capable**: The core application shell loads instantly, even without an internet connection, thanks to a service worker.
 - **🎨 Modern & Responsive UI**: Built with Tailwind CSS, the interface is sleek, intuitive, and adapts beautifully to any screen size, from mobile phones to desktops.
 - **✅ Robust Error Handling**: Provides clear, user-friendly guidance for common issues like missing API keys or denied camera permissions.